Sentricon Always Active

 • Immature stages include all caste types that are not yet fully grown.

 From a behavioural perspective, the worker termites continuously forage

 randomly for food sources.
 When termites encounter a moisture zone or

-along these areas.
+along with these areas.
 When they locate a new food source, a feeding site

-Termites can mark sites as a potential food source, but they may not begin
+Termites can mark sites as potential food sources, but they may not begin

 feeding on that site until a later date.
 Ref: Courtesy of Sentricon Brochure 2019-2020

 Get more today, Call us 1300 552 234